MichaelMarner/synthfeeder-website/content/_index.md

 ---
 title: 'Synthfeeder for MicroKORG XL+'
 featured_image: 'background.jpg'
+description: |
-description: 'The power of the MicroKORG XL+ at your fingertips'
+  The power of the MicroKORG XL+ at your fingertips
 keywords:
   - Korg
   - MicroKORG